s194599/Thesis-App/App/DATA_STRUCTURE.md

    - This ensures the most up-to-date activities are displayed

 3. **Module Updates**
-   - When module information (title, date, description) is edited, changes are sent to the server
+   - When module information (title, date, description, topicId) is edited, changes are sent to the server
    - Updates are also stored in localStorage for persistence

 4. **Activity Management**